 - 2 medium yellow onions, diced

-- 1 tsp sage (more to taste, if desired)
+- 1 tablespoon of sage (more to taste, if desired)

 - Dash of salt (Be careful not to add too much- broth adds salt)

-- 1 tsp pepper (more to taste, if desired)
+- 1 tablespoon of pepper (more to taste, if desired)

 - Prepare cornbread first.
 Heat oven to 350 degrees and grease 2-3 pie pans.
 Mix dry ingredients in a large bowl, adding egg and milk afterwards.
 Combine and divide into 2-3 large pie pans.
 (I use three).
+Cook until golden brown on the top.
 Allow to cool to touch.